 Once, I tried using a compression packing cube but didn’t really care for it.
 I don’t pack enough clothing to make compression worthwhile.
 I also tend to move frequently when I travel.
 It required too much effort to compress my clothing every time I moved to a different city.
 I like being able to pack up and move quickly.
 Packing and unpacking is one of my least favorite parts of travel.

 Packing cubes are a great way to keep yourself organized while traveling.
 They can help you save time while packing and unpacking.
 You can find your clothing and gear much more easily when you know where it is.
 Packing cubes also help to keep your clothes clean, dry, and free of wrinkles.

 If you pack your cubes properly, they can help you save a bit of space in your luggage.
 If you’re traveling with a lot of clothing or you’re trying to pare down so you can fit everything into a carry-on bag only, compression packing cubes are the answer.
 They can compress your clothes by 20-30%.
 When you use compression packing cubes, you are sacrificing some convenience.
 You may also have to iron your clothes.

 Packing cubes are a completely optional piece of travel gear.
 Some travelers like them and others find them to be useless.
 If you’ve never used packing cubes before, it’s worth giving them a go.

 Whether or not you decide to use packing cubes or compression packing cubes, I hope this guide has helped you in making your decision.

-Do you think packing cubes or compression packing cubes are worth it?
+Are packing cubes a good idea?
 Share your experience and tips in the comments below!

 More from Where the Road Forks